italicize/italicize.github.io/word_template.md

                         If arrList(lngLevel, 1) = strStyle Then
                             '...saves the specs in the array.
                             sctDefineList arrList, lngLevel, arrSpecs
                         End If
                     Next lngLevel
                 End If
+            Next lngListPara

+            'Reapplies any style specs, in case they override the list defaults.
+            For lngListPara = LBound(arrParas) To UBound(arrParas)
+                strPara = arrParas(lngListPara)
+                'Saves the specifications on each line (between commas). arrSpecs = Split(strPara, ", ")
+                'Saves the first specification on each line. strLabel = arrSpecs(0)
+                strLabelLow = LCase(strLabel)

+                'If a line has specs for a style...
+                If Right(strLabelLow, 5) = "style" Then
+                    strStyle = Left(strLabel, InStr(strLabelLow, " style") - 1)
+                    '...and if the style is in the list...
+                    For lngLevel = 1 To lngLevels
+                        If arrList(lngLevel, 1) = strStyle Then
+                            '...applies any style specs again.
+                            sctDefineStyle strStyle, arrSpecs
+                        End If
+                    Next lngLevel
+                End If